pyodide/pyodide-blog/content/posts/fpcast.md

 ### How `EMULATE_FUNCTION_POINTER_CASTS` works

 Emscripten implements `EMULATE_FUNCTION_POINTER_CASTS` in a binaryen pass.
-Binaryen is the web assembly optimizer.
-It runs after the web assembly module is completely linked.
+Binaryen is the WebAssembly optimizer.
+It runs after the WebAssembly module is completely linked.
 It's an all-or-nothing thing, we either have to pay a big cost EVERYWHERE or every single function pointer must be called with the correct signature always.